The Visualising Data Newsletter - Issue #4, May 2024

 Thanks for reading!

 I’m ANDY KIRK, an independent data visualisation expert currently based in the UK.
 My vision is to deliver data viz excellence, everywhere.
-I offer data visualisation professional services to clients worldwide in my capacity as a design consultant, a prolific and experienced trainer, as a three-times published author, as a researcher, and sought-after speaker.
+I offer data visualisation professional services to clients worldwide in my capacity as a design consultant, a prolific and experienced trainer, as a four-times published author, as a researcher and sought-after speaker.
 I'm editor of visualisingdata.com and host of the Explore Explain video and podcast series.
 If you have a desire to elevate your data viz capabilities, whether at the start of your journey or further along, get in touch.

 Newsletter compiled and published by Andy Kirk on behalf of Visualising Data Ltd, 41 Talbot Road, Leeds, West Yorkshire LS8 1AG